Tiphaineoz/Lift_Me_Up/README.md

 ## The Models

--  Clustering
+-  Clustering:

 At first glance we wanted to leverage on pretrained ayoubkirouane/BERT-Emotions-Classifier but this model was only able to classify in 10 topics (and half of them were positive sentiments which were not useful to our case)

 🛠 We've tried to do a semantic clusterring to define the optimal numnber of clusters for our database questions.
 We've used the AgglomerativeClustering model and the silhouette score from sklearn.
 That way we figured that about 40 topics was the optimal number of labels.

-- Labelling
+- Labelling:

 We've tried to use Machine Learning model like LDA to cluster our database question into 40 topics but the results were sub-par.
 As a result we've decided to manually label a thousand rows of our dataset to train a RNN model.

 🧠 We then use that RNN model to attach a label to each additional statement.

-- Generative AI
+- Generative AI:

 💬 We used transformers from Hugging Face (ie "t5-small") to generate a basic answer to a user feeling.

 ## The back up/presentation plan

-- Langchain
+- Langchain :

 we are leveraging from langchain model to customise the answer to the user.
 💬Langchain will be using relevant summaries from expert advice and copy the style of motivational speakers.

 ## The Front end

 we are using streamlit to showcase our project on Demo day.

+## Supportive Presentation

+On demo day we've used a presentation on the side of our streamlit app to explain our reasoning and the processus we've been through